-Thus, best practice would be to devote a little additional time creating several copies of this private key and stashing them in various places that are secure, if one is lost or destroyed.
+Thus, best practice would be to devote a little additional time creating several copies of this private key and stashing them in various secure places if one is lost or destroyed.

-The best Ether exchange is Kraken because it has the best reputation and volume in the Bitcoin/Ether, USD/Ether and EUR/Ether pairs.
+In my opinion, the best Ether exchange is Kraken because it has the best reputation and volume in the Bitcoin/Ether, USD/Ether, and EUR/Ether pairs.
 Ether wallet options are somewhat limited, although its passionate user base has already created a few decent wallet options.

 Ethereum applications are quite different than Bitcoin ones.
-Users with ether can join or create smart contracts (code that automatically executes the terms of an agreement so that you don’t have to rely on a third party).
+Users with ether can join or create smart contracts (code that automatically executes the terms of an agreement not to have to rely on a third party).
 Bundles of smart contracts can be used to create decentralized applications (‘dapps’), which you can use or join.

 While there are many competing blockchain programs out there, with the backing of the EEA by so many high profile companies, it stands to reason that Ethereum could become go-to as more businesses seek to incorporate the technology.